 Rocksteady Running welcomes everyone to our events and into our broader trail running community.
 You are welcome and valued regardless of your race, gender, sexual identity, orientation, or preference, religious, spiritual, or political beliefs, socioeconomic status, age, how quickly or slowly you run.
-We love and respect all beings.
-We ask all of our participants to be kind, compassionate and open minded, and to help lift up their fellow runners.
+Please be kind, and treat others as you would like to be treated.

 / REGISTRATION INFORMATION

 Do not register until you have reviewed this page (Afton Trail Run 50KM Participant Guide) in its entirety.
 Registration details including entry fees, field limits, and the link to our registration page on UltraSignup (third party registration provider) can be found HERE https://www.aftontrailrun.com/registration-info/

 There are No Refunds, Transfers or Switches:

 Entry fees are not refundable under any circumstance.
 Entry fees will not be refunded if a runner chooses not to, or is unable to race, for any reason.
 Entry fees will not be refunded if the race is canceled, for any reason.
 Race registrations are not transferable to other participants, to future years races or to other Rocksteady Running events.
-We do do not allow transfers between race distances.
-Please consider these factors carefully before registering.
+Transfers are not allowed between race distances.
+Runners should consider these factors very carefully before registering.
 Runners who are not comfortable with these policies should not register.